KDE/documentation-docs-kdenlive-org/effects_and_compositions/transitions/composite.rst

 https://youtu.be/M8hC5FbIzdE

 Tutorial 3 - Video Masks
 ------------------------

-This tutorial uses the Composite transition and a custom video mask (a.k.a. a Wipe File or http://en.wikipedia.org/wiki/Matte_%28filmmaking%29*matte'') to create an effect where you can make it appear that one video is playing on the screen of a still of a computer monitor.
+This tutorial uses the Composite transition and a custom video mask (a.k.a. a Wipe File or `matte <https://en.wikipedia.org/wiki/Matte_(filmmaking)>`_) to create an effect where you can make it appear that one video is playing on the screen of a still of a computer monitor.

 The mask/matte is created with **GIMP**.

 Save your mattes to :file:`/usr/share/kdenlive/lumas`.

-It would appear that you need to stop and restart **Kdenlive** in order for it to pick up new matte/wipe files saved in the above directory.
+It would appear that you need to stop and restart **Kdenlive** in order for it to pick up new matte/wipe files saved in the above folder.

 There appears to be a defect in this functionality which means that when the composite is on 100% Opacity, the wipe file does not work.
 You need to change it to 99% to make the effect kick in.